DDriggs00/mavlinkinterface/readme.md

 ### Arguments:
 depth (float):
-The distance to dive in feet.
-In relative mode, negative numbers can be used to rise.
+: The distance to dive in feet.
+: In relative mode, negative numbers can be used to rise.

 ### Return Values
 Returns a string.
-If the action succeeded, returns "Success,  _new\_Height_
+If the action succeeded, returns "Success,  *new\_depth*"
+If the action failed, returns teh reason for failure and the new depth

 ### Examples:
 ```py